 - Habitable room or kitchen in building with multiple floors - 8,000 mm² equivalent area

 - Habitable room or kitchen in buildings which are single storey - 10,000 mm² equivalent area

 - Bathroom (with or without WC) - 4,000 mm² equivalent area

 Both of these forms of ventilation are normally required, however alternative approaches to ventilation may also be acceptable, subject to agreement with the building control body.

 Any new kitchen, bathroom (or shower room), utility room or toilet should be provided with a means of extract ventilation to reduce condensation and remove smells.

-For toilets only, ‘purge ventilation’ (an opening window/door on an external wall) meeting the requirements specified in Appendix B of ‘Approved Document F - Ventilation1’ can instead be used to provide ventilation if security is not an issue.
+For toilets only, ‘purge ventilation’ (an opening window/door on an external wall) meeting the requirements specified in section 1, page 11 of ‘Approved Document F - Ventilation1’ can instead be used to provide ventilation if security is not an issue.

 If you are refurbishing a kitchen or bathroom, you will need to ensure that any existing extract ventilation is retained or replaced.
 If there is no existing ventilation system, you need not provide one (though you can if you wish).

-Any extract ventilation system you install should meet the requirements specified in ‘Approved Document F - Ventilation2’.
+Any extract ventilation system you install should meet the requirements specified in section 1, page 8 of 'Approved Document F - Ventilation2'.

 Find a Trade Professional